Docs » Network Explorer in Splunk Infrastructure Monitoring » Set up Network Explorer

 The cloud collector further enriches collected data points with additional metadata.

-No. If your Kubernetes is hosted by, or installed within, AWS, and you want to get additional metadata, install and configure at least one instance of the cloud collector.
+No. If your Kubernetes is hosted by, or installed within, AWS, and you want to get additional metadata, install and configure at least 1 instance of the cloud collector.

-No. If you want to enable the cloud collector, set cloudCollector.enabled to true.
+No. If you want to turn on the cloud collector, set cloudCollector.enabled to true.

 Install Network Explorer πŸ”—

-For the Splunk Distribution of OpenTelemetry Collector to work with Network Explorer, you must install it in Gateway mode, and perform the following steps:
+For the Splunk Distribution of OpenTelemetry Collector to work with Network Explorer, you must install it in data forwarding (Gateway) mode and with the following settings:

-• Enable OTLP gRPC reception by configuring an OTLP gRPC metric receiver on the Gateway.
+• Turn on OTLP gRPC reception by configuring an OTLP gRPC metric receiver on the Gateway.

-• Enable SignalFx export by configuring a SignalFx exporter on the Gateway with the valid realm and access token.
+• Turn on SignalFx export by configuring a SignalFx exporter on the Gateway with the valid realm and access token.

 The following table shows required parameters for this installation: